enurv/globomantics/notes.md

 ## Effects

 Function given as a parameter to useEffect will be called after the rest of the component function is executed during mounting.
-Returned method could from the effect could be used as ngDestroy if it does not have any dependency but it gets called each time before the effect gets executed if it has dependencies.
+Returned method from the effect could be used as ngDestroy if it does not have any dependency but it gets called each time before the effect gets executed if it has dependencies.

+useEffect is for automatic, lifecycle-driven effects (like fetching data).
+User actions (like posting data) are handled by functions called in response to events, not in useEffect.

 ## Use (New feature)